TRI Around the World

 Organization for Economic Co-operation and Development

-The Organization for Economic Co-operation and Development (OECD) Exit is an intergovernmental organization made up of representatives from 35 member countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and harmonize policies, discuss issues of mutual concern, and work together to respond to international problems.
+The Organization for Economic Co-operation and Development (OECD) is an intergovernmental organization made up of representatives from 35 member countries in North America, South America, Europe, and the Asia-Pacific region, as well as the European Commission, who regularly meet to coordinate and harmonize policies, discuss issues of mutual concern, and work together to respond to international problems.

 OECD and PRTRs

-The OECD began work to encourage development of PRTRs Exit in 1993, as a follow-up to a United Nations Conference on Environment and Development.
+The OECD began work to encourage development of PRTRs in 1993, as a follow-up to a United Nations Conference on Environment and Development.
 OECD works with governments, industry, and non-governmental organizations to develop practical tools to support efforts of member countries, provide outreach to non-member countries, and coordinate international activities.

 To help member countries implement efficient and effective PRTR systems, the OECD Working Group on PRTRs enables countries with PRTRs to share experiences, and to improve the quality and specificity of PRTR information and promote use of PRTR data by working collaboratively on activities of mutual interest and global importance.
 Program resources, such as guidance on maintaining a program and consolidated lists of commonly reported chemicals, have been produced or compiled to assist with PRTR implementation and global analysis of the data.
 Non-OECD countries that plan to implement PRTRs are encouraged to partner with the Working Group.